30 Is 12 Percent Of What Number? You Won’t Believe The Big Reveal

 30 is 12 percent of what number?

 You’ve probably seen that little math puzzle pop up in a spreadsheet, a quiz, or a “brain‑teaser” email.
-And at first glance it feels like a trick question, but the answer is just a handful of steps away.
+Think about it: at first glance it feels like a trick question, but the answer is just a handful of steps away.
 And once you’ve cracked it, you’ll see the same pattern everywhere—from figuring out sales tax to sizing up a discount.

 So let’s dive in, clear up the confusion, and walk through the whole process—no jargon, just plain‑English math you can actually use.